fire2a/docs/site/qgis-management/install.md

 ## Standalone installer
 - Official QGIS [standalone](https://qgis.org/resources/installation-guide/#standalone-installers) guide
-- QGIS gets installed in `C:\Program Files\QGIS 3.40.2\bin\qgis-bin.exe`
+- QGIS gets installed in `C:\Program Files\QGIS 3.40.2\bin\qgis-bin.exe`.
+The downside is that the version varies with every update, needing full reinstallation (use OSGeo4W if you want quick auto updates and no path changes)
-- To use QGIS's python you must open the OSGeo4W shell and activate the environment
+- To use QGIS's python you must open the OSGeo4W shell and activate the environment, this is the wrapper:
     ```batch
     C:\Program Files\QGIS 3.40.2\> cd bin
     C:\Program Files\QGIS 3.40.2\bin\> python-qgis.bat